 Research activities in the clinical area are closely tied to basic science areas in our department.
 Our department includes leading investigators in the psychology of aging, cognitive neuroscience, and personality research.
 The clinical area also has significant ties to psychologists in the medical school who are concerned with psychological issues associated with medical problems (such as cancer, diabetes, and cardiovascular disease).

-We are training young investigators to apply concepts and methods from basic behavioral science to the study of clinical problems, such as schizophrenia, personality disorders, eating disorders, depression, and problems of aging.
+We are training junior investigators to apply concepts and methods from basic behavioral science to the study of clinical problems, such as schizophrenia, personality disorders, eating disorders, depression, and problems of aging.
 Members of the core faculty are studying a variety of the cognitive, emotional, and motivational processes as well as brain mechanisms and genes that are associated with these phenomena.

 Our students do not need to choose whether they will be scientists or practitioners; they must see these activities as being inherently intertwined, and they must be able to function in both roles.
 We emphasize research and academic career goals for our students consistent with our view of the future needs of our profession.
 However, a number of students elect careers in applied settings and use their scientist-practitioner skills in clinical work.